Game of Death: Other Game of Death films

-After the death of Bruce Lee, several studios exploited the situation by making their own versions of Game of Death based on what they had learned of the story from production stills and magazine articles.
-Some of these films pre-dated Robert Clouse's official Game of Death (1978).
+After Bruce Lee 's death, several other films were made based on The Game of Death (original film), after the first appearance, in 1973, of the trailer in the documentary Bruce Lee, the Man and the Legend, several studios exploited the situation by making their own versions of Game of Death based on what they had learned of the story from production stills and magazine articles.
+Some of these films pre-dated Robert Clouse's official Game of Death (1978 film).